Published 23:12 IST, August 17th 2020

 Advertisement

-presence of Russian mercenaries and close Russia ties of an opposition aspirant who was denied a place on ballot and jailed — Viktor Babariko, former he of a Russia-owned bank — hint that Russia may have been laying a long-game strategy to undermine Lukashenko.
+The presence of the Russian mercenaries and the close Russia ties of an opposition aspirant who was denied a place on the ballot and jailed — Viktor Babariko, former head of a Russia-owned bank — hint that Russia may have been laying a long-game strategy to undermine Lukashenko.

-Russia has t indicated how much or what kind of security help it would be willing to send to Belarus if asked.
-Separately, Collective Security Treaty Organization, a six-country alliance including Russia and Belarus, said a Belarusian request for assistance would have to be examined by all members, a possible indication of hesitance to rush to Lukashenko's aid.
+Russia has not indicated how much or what kind of security help it would be willing to send to Belarus if asked.
+Separately, the Collective Security Treaty Organization, a six-country alliance including Russia and Belarus, said a Belarusian request for assistance would have to be examined by all members, a possible indication of hesitance to rush to Lukashenko's aid.

 23:12 IST, August 17th 2020